-- Have students draw an outline of their body on a piece of white paper or use the body outline worksheet provided. - Instruct them to look over "The Vegetable and Fruit Rainbow Chart" to review the phytonutrient colors and which parts of the body they support. - Have students draw vegetables and fruits on different sections on their body outlines with the correct phytonutrient color that is supporting health when that particular color of food is eaten (Ex: draw apples near the brain, broccoli near the eyes, and garlic near the stomach).
-Alternatively, provide students with the attached sheet of vegetables and fruit to cut out and paste to the body outlines. " - Once all phytonutrient colors have been matched to the body outline, wrap up the activity by asking students to reflect on the fruits and vegetables they eat, by circling them.
-Then ask, what foods (& phytonutrients) do they need to eat more of to support currently neglected functions of their body? - Finally, admire all the beautiful and colorful artwork!
+- Look over "The Vegetable and Fruit Rainbow Chart" with students and review the phytonutrient colors.
+Discuss which parts of the body are supported by each vegetable and fruit color. - Next, assist students with cutting out vegetables and fruits with the provided vegetable and fruit cut out sheet. - Then, using the body outline worksheet provided, instruct students to glue their vegetable and fruit cut outs to the different sections on their body outlines that each food supports (Ex: glue the apple near the brain, broccoli near the eyes, and garlic near the stomach). - Once all vegetables and fruits have been matched to the body outline, wrap up the activity by asking students to reflect on the fruits and vegetables they like, by circling them.
+Then ask, what foods do they need to eat more of to support currently neglected functions of their body? - Finally, admire all the beautiful and colorful artwork!